Michèle Taylor

-Michèle Taylor is an American diplomat who is the current United States ambassador to the United Nations Human Rights Council.
+Michèle Taylor is an American diplomat who served as the United States ambassador to the United Nations Human Rights Council from 2022 to 2025.
 She previously served as a board member of the National Center for Civil and Human Rights and was a founding board member and vice chair of President Joe Biden’s Super PAC, Unite The Country.

 Early life and education

 Taylor was born in Palo Alto, California.
 She earned a Bachelor of Arts degree from Mills College and Master of Arts in mathematics from Boston University.

 Career

+Political involvement

+In 2012, Taylor joined the Democratic National Committee.
+She served as vice chair of the National Finance Committee until 2016.
+Taylor co-founded and served as vice chair of the pro-Biden Super PAC, Unite The Country.
+Following the general election in November 2020, Taylor founded and worked as chair/CEO of Battleground Georgia.